Submissions are now closed!

 Workshop Submission Requirements:

-• The maximum number of participants (crucial for scheduling purposes);
+- Maximum number of participants (crucial for room scheduling purposes);

-• A 600-word or less abstract that explains the purpose of the workshop, identifies learning objectives, and includes a delivery plan to reach expected outcomes;
+- A maximum 500-word abstract that explains the purpose of the workshop, identifies learning objectives, and includes a delivery plan to reach expected outcomes;

-• Workshop submitter must indicate the preferred room setup and needs for audiovisual equipment.
-Conference organizers can provide only basic AV setup (a laptop, projector and screen); other equipment (e.g., flip charts with markers) must be provided by workshop organizers or may be ordered through the conference AV provider at an additional cost.
+- Indicate the preferred room Conference organizers can provide only basic AV setup (a laptop, projector and screen); other equipment (e.g., flip charts with markers) must be provided by workshop organizers or may be ordered through the conference AV provider at an additional cost.

 For full details on how to upload your submission, view the Workshop Instructions.